Hansel and Gretel: Plot

-The next day, the family walk deep into the woods and Hansel lays a trail of white pebbles.
-After their parents abandon them, the children wait for the moon to rise and then follow the pebbles back home.
-They return home safely, much to their stepmother's rage.
-Once again, provisions become scarce and the stepmother angrily orders her husband to take the children further into the woods and leave them there.
-Hansel and Gretel attempt to gather more pebbles, but find the front door locked.
+The next day, the children's stepmother gives them small pieces of bread before she and their father take them into the woods.
+As the family walks deeper, Hansel leaves a trail of white pebbles.
+After their parents abandon them, the children stay in the woods until night falls and the moonlight reveals the white pebbles shining in the dark.
+The children then safely follow the trail back home, much to their stepmother's rage.
+Once again, provisions become scarce, and the stepmother angrily orders her husband to take the children further into the woods and leave them there.
+Hansel attempts to gather more pebbles, but finds his stepmother has locked the door.

-The following morning, the family treks into the woods.
-Hansel takes a slice of bread and leaves a trail of bread crumbs for them to follow to return back home.
-However, after they are once again abandoned, they find that the birds have eaten the crumbs and they are lost in the woods.
-After days of wandering, they follow a dove to a clearing in the woods, and discover a gingerbread house.
-Hungry and tired, the children begin to eat the house, when the door opens and the elderly woman that lives there emerges and lures the children inside with the promise of soft beds and delicious food.
-They enter without realizing that their hostess is a witch who built the gingerbread house to waylay children to cook and eat them.
+The following morning, the children's stepmother gives them smaller pieces of bread before she and their father take them back into the woods.
+As the family treks, Hansel leaves a trail of bread crumbs for him and Gretel to follow back home.
+However, after they are once again abandoned, the children find that the birds have eaten the crumbs, and they are lost in the woods.
+After three days of wandering, the children follow a dove to a clearing in the woods, and discover a cottage with bread walls, a cake roof, and sugar windows.
+Hungry and tired, the children begin to eat the house, when the door opens and the elderly woman who lives there emerges and takes the children inside, giving them delicious food to eat and soft beds to sleep in.
+What the children do not know is that their kind hostess is an evil witch who had built the bread house to lure them inside so she can cook and eat them.